Autodesk/synthesis/engine/README.md

 Before attempting to build the Synthesis Engine, ensure you have all dependencies installed.

 1. Open up the [`engine`](/engine/) directory in Unity.
-2. From there you can run the simulation engine inside the Unity editor, just open `MainScene` from the `Assets/Scenes` directory or build it as a standalone application.
+2. From there, you can run the simulation engine inside the Unity editor by opening `MainScene` from the `Assets/Scenes` directory or building it as a standalone application.
     - To build Synthesis as a standalone application, go to `File -> Build Settings` and select your target platform.
-Then click `Build` and select a location to save the built application.
+Then, click `Build` and select a location to save the built application.